-Tasmania is a unique island state located at the south-eastern tip of Australia.
+Tasmania is a unique island state located at the southeastern tip of Australia.
 Roughly the size of West Virginia, or 1.5 times Switzerland, Tasmania is a land of stunning coastlines, ancient forests, rugged mountains and sparkling highland lakes.
-Over a third of the state is reserved as National Parks of which an ever-increasing amount is declared UNESCO World Heritage Wilderness.
-These areas provide refuge and habitat for rare and endemic plants and animals, including survivors of the ancient southern super continent, Gondwana.
-These environments are home to wonderful outdoor pursuits such as river rafting, sea kayaking, bush walking, cycling and world class fly fishing (to name a few).
+Over a third of the state is reserved as National Parks, of which an ever-increasing amount is declared UNESCO World Heritage Wilderness.
+These areas provide refuge and habitat for rare and endemic plants and animals, including survivors of the ancient southern supercontinent, Gondwana.
+These environments are home to wonderful outdoor pursuits such as river rafting, sea kayaking, bushwalking, cycling and world-class fly fishing (to name a few).

-The population of Tasmania is approximately 515,000.
-Main centres are Hobart (the capital city with approximately 200,000 people) Launceston (approximately 100,000) Devonport (approximately 30,000) and Burnie (approximately 20,000).
+The population of Tasmania is approximately 541,000.
+The main centres are Hobart (the capital city with about 200,000 people), Launceston (approximately 100,000), Devonport (around 30,000) and Burnie (approximately 20,000).

-Hobart, Tasmania has the nation’s second-lowest rainfall (626 mm or 24 inches) of all Australian capital cities.
+Hobart, Tasmania, has the nation’s second-lowest rainfall (626 mm or 24 inches) of all Australian capital cities.
 The average summer temperatures sit between comfortable 21°C to 26 °C. Winter’s average is 12°C (52° F).

-Tasmanian Devil Sarcophilus harrisii
+Tasmanian Devil (Sarcophilus harrisii)

-Eastern Quoll Dasyurus viverrinus
+Eastern Quoll (Dasyurus viverrinus)

-Tasmanian Pademelon Thylogale billardierii
+Tasmanian Pademelon (Thylogale billardierii)

 Tasmanian Bettong Bettongia gaimardi

-Tasmanian Native Hen Gallinula mortierii
+Tasmanian Native Hen (Gallinula mortierii)

-Orange-Bellied Parrot Neophema chrysogaster
+Orange-Bellied Parrot (Neophema chrysogaster)

 Black Currawong Strepera fuliginosa

-Short-Beaked Echidna Tachyglossus aculeatus
+Short-Beaked Echidna (Tachyglossus aculeatus)

-Tasmanian echidnas are larger than those on mainland Australia and also have more fur that can conceal some of their spines.
-The spines are their defense mechanism and when threatened they dig into the ground protecting their head and belly, leaving only their spines exposed.
-A solitary animal, yet not monogamous, during breeding season (June – September) the amusing ‘love trains’ can be seen where up to 10 males follow a single female for up to a week.
-With all those spines, reproduction is a tricky process so males have a unique piece of equipment – a four-headed penis (but only use 2 heads at one time) coupled with phenomenal semen that have remarkable stamina.
+Tasmanian echidnas are larger than those on mainland Australia and have more fur that can conceal some of their spines.
+The spines are their defence mechanism, and when threatened, they dig into the ground, protecting their head and belly, leaving only their spines exposed.
+With all those spines, reproduction is a tricky process, so males have a unique piece of equipment – a four-headed penis (but only use two heads) coupled with phenomenal semen with remarkable stamina.
+A solitary animal, yet not monogamous, during the breeding season (June – September), the amusing ‘love trains’ can be seen where up to 10 males follow a single female for up to a week.
+The female lays an egg directly into a temporary pouch, and the young hatch ten days later where they suckle on milk secreted from glands rather than nipples.
+From October onwards, it is common to see echidnas (especially young ones) strolling along the roadside and in woodlands and pastures.

 Australian Fur Seal Arctocephalus pusillus